FRS History 1980-1989

 “I had been very cooperative and I guess that's one of the reasons they didn't touch the studio equipment.
 The bad luck was those two 40W rigs plus 4 inverters were lying on the attic's floor.
 And that was that.”

 Two transmitters which so far had never been used in the fields (apart from one occasion in December 1982) were confiscated leaving the FRS people behind with moral qualms.
 It was a cold comfort knowing it took the Dutch authorities no less than 3 months until FRS could finally be tracked down.
-On the raid's day the action was carried out by two fixed monitor posts in the Netherlands and West Germany who were in contact with the officials driving around in the car.
+On the raid's day the action was carried out by two permanent monitor posts in the Netherlands and West Germany who were in contact with the officials driving around in the car.
 It was a surprise to know the German Bundespost was also involved.
 Fact is the monitoring post in Aachen played an active part in the raid.
-It could even be likely the idea to track down FRS-Holland was an initiative of the German post and thus the Dutch PTT felt is as a duty to comply to the so-called complaints.
+It could even be likely the idea to track down FRS-Holland was an initiative of the German post and thus the Dutch PTT felt is as a duty to comply to the so called complaints.
 Stories about causing interference to an aircraft channel on 7315 had to be taken with a pinch of salt.
-Apart from FRSH power stations such as Radio Moscow and Radio Tirana were also making use of 7315 making the Dutch RCD story rather childish.
+Apart from FRSH power stations such as Radio Moscow and Radio Tirana were also using 7315 making the Dutch RCD story rather childish.
 One thing was already for sure the evening of the raid: FRS-Holland would do everything which was in its power to continue broadcasting on the short wave bands.
 A total of 49 letters came in via P.O.Box 41 for the January transmission and none of the writers could suspect that these letters were the last ones FRSH would receive for a regular 3rd Sunday carried out by the station itself from that magic piece of forest.
 That same month the major Dutch magazine FRM- which stood for Free Radio Magazine- ran a comprehensive feature on FRS-Holland.
 Part one had already been published in December.
-Perhaps also this article played a role in attracting the authorities’ attention, something we will never know.
+Perhaps this article played a role in attracting the authorities’ attention, something we will never know.
 The day after the raid, Monday January 17th, the raid on FRS-Holland was front page news in the regional newspaper.
 One of the Free Radio publications featuring the news of the raid was the German Free Radio News in its February edition.
 Following the raid, the members of the listenersclub were informed